-- (2) Violations of this Policy by student groups defined in Section (C)(5) will be sanctioned by the Hazing Prevention Coordinator in consultation with the divisional leader who has oversight for the group and the Dean of Students.
+- (1) Violations of this Policy by students and/or student organizations defined in Sections (C)(3) and (4) will be sanctioned in accordance with the Code of Student Conduct. - (2) Violations of this Policy by student groups defined in Section (C)(5) will be sanctioned by the Hazing Prevention Coordinator in consultation with the divisional leader who has oversight for the group and the Dean of Students.
 The Hazing Prevention Coordinator may convene a formal hearing panel to recommend sanctions. - (3) Expulsion or Degree Revocation will be the minimum conduct sanction assigned to any student organization or student for any violation of this Policy that causes death, serious physical harm, or substantial risk of serious physical harm.
-This includes coerced consumption of alcohol or drugs of abuse that causes death, serious physical harm, or substantial risk of serious physical harm. - (4) Violations of this Policy are subject to referral to appropriate law enforcement or University services, as well as to regional and inter/national affiliated offices of student organizations, for action and prosecution. - (5) Violations of this Policy by employees may result in corrective action or discipline (including termination) in accordance with applicable University policies and procedures and/or collective bargaining agreements.
+This includes coerced consumption of alcohol or drugs of abuse that causes death, serious physical harm, or substantial risk of serious physical harm. - (4) Violations of this Policy are subject to referral to appropriate law enforcement or University services, as well as to regional and inter/national affiliated offices of student organizations, for action and prosecution.

+(5) Violations of this Policy by employees may result in corrective action or discipline (including termination) in accordance with applicable University policies and procedures and/or collective bargaining agreements.

-(J) Policy review
+(J) Policy Distribution and Review

-This Policy is maintained and administered by the Office of the Dean of Students.
+- (1) This Policy is posted on the website for the Office of General Counsel.
+Links to the Policy, and for hazing prevention and education, will be posted on the website for the Student Handbook. - (2) This Policy is maintained and administered by the Office of the Dean of Students.
 The Policy will be reviewed each year and updated as needed.
 The annual Policy review will include an evaluation of any changes in legal requirements, existing University resources, and the cases reported and resolved during the preceding year.

-(K) Reporting and transparency
+(K) Reporting and Transparency

-The Hazing Prevention Coordinator will create and maintain a website that provides information concerning any report of hazing misconduct by student organizations and student groups for the current academic year as well as for the previous five (5) academic years.
+The Office of the Dean of Students will maintain a website that provides information concerning findings of hazing misconduct by students, student organizations and student groups for the previous five (5) academic years.
 This website will include a brief description of the alleged misconduct, the outcome/finding concerning the alleged misconduct, and any corrective action or discipline taken.